petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/managing-claritys-digital-assets.md

 Next, you'll return to Clarity's master pages and use the imported branding images.

-## Exercise: Adding Clarity’s Logo to the Master Pages
+## Exercise: Adding Clarity's Logo to the Master Pages
 <!--Exercise 9b-->

 Clarity's master page templates are mostly complete.
 However, we still need to add Clarity's logo to the header and footer.
 Here you'll add these images as Walter Douglas.